pharo-project/pharo-website/site/news/2023-12-13-ConsortiumApptiveGrid.md

+{
-title: [ANN] Pharo Consortium New Bronze Member ApptiveGrid
+"title": "[ANN] Pharo Consortium New Bronze Member ApptiveGrid", "layout": "blogpost",
-layout: blogpost
-publishDate: "2023-12-13"
+"publishDate": "2023-12-13"
+}

 The Pharo Consortium is very happy to announce that [ApptiveGrid GmbH](https://www.apptivegrid.de) has joined the Consortium as a Bronze Member.